 "Five years ago he’d thought he might choose the Seer of the Cike, that thin child from the Hinterlands.
 But Chaghan was so frail and bizarre, even for his people.
 Chaghan would have commanded like a demon.
 He would have achieved utter obedience from his underlings, but only because he would have taken away their free will.
 Chaghan would have shattered minds."

 It's the best series I've ever read, and the absolutely saddest one.
-I won't bother to list the topics since I have a shorter way of describing it: think of a content warning and matter what you thought of, it's probably in the list of warnings for this series.
+I won't bother listing what it's about since I have a shorter way of describing it: think of a content warning and, no matter what you thought of, it's probably in the list of warnings for this series.
 But, I have to say from personal experience, starting in entirely blind is exceptionally great too.

 If you read this series and understand it, prepare for it to never get out of your mind.